photo by Kelly Sikemma for Unsplash

 5. Your are a very, very helpful person these days.

 Yes, helping a loved one is normal.
 But try this.
 Set a timer to go off once an hour.
 And when it goes off, be honest.
 What you were thinking about?
-Is it your partner and his/her problems most of the time?
+Is it your partner and his/her problems and how you can ‘fix’ them?

 Constantly troubleshooting your partner’s problems to the point you no longer even think about yourself is a sign of major codependency or people addiction.